Updating from v1.X to v2.X#

 now probably start with it

 MoviePy have seen many evolution since his first release and have became kind of a complex project, with ambitions sometimes too important in regards to available manpower on the development team.
-Over time, as in any project, inconsistencies have been introduced in order to support new functionnalities without breaking current API, and some initial choices no longer reflected the current state of things.
+Over time, as in any project, inconsistencies have been introduced in order to support new functionalities without breaking current API, and some initial choices no longer reflected the current state of things.

 Due to multiple factors, MoviePy have also undergone a long period of time during which the main version distributed through PiPy diverged from the GitHub distributed version, introducing confusion and chaos.

-In a global effort to simplify futur development and limit confusion by providing a unified environment, it has been decided to release a new major version including the many evolutions than happened over the years, which meant breaking changes, and so a new major version released was required.
+In a global effort to simplify future development and limit confusion by providing a unified environment, it has been decided to release a new major version including the many evolutions than happened over the years, which meant breaking changes, and so a new major version released was required.